markusfisch/Gingerman/README.md

 Play it
 -------

-Bring the [Gingerman](http://hhsw.de/sites/gingerman) the top of the tree!
+Move the [Gingerman](http://hhsw.de/sites/gingerman) the top of the tree!